NethermindEth/el-node-spec/docs/docs/spec/packaging/profiles.md

 The monitoring setup is the set of a Grafana instance, Prometheus, and Node Exporter.
 Details about this monitoring stack can be found [here](/docs/category/monitoring-stack).

-The profile file is the place to declare Prometheus targets inside the Node setup mentioning the service name, port, and path to get metrics.
+The profile file is the place to declare Prometheus targets inside the Node setup mentioning the service name, port, and path to get metrics (`monitoring-target`).

 The metrics port could be exposed in the `docker-compose.yml` for it to be reachable from outside the host machine, but is not mandatory to do so.